tigertone/pi_weather_station/README.md

 `sudo systemctl enable weatherStation.service`

 ### ToDo
-Don't initially display status page under current data Show error when there is no data, rather than NaNs/undefined's Status of internal sensor
+Don't initially display status page under current data
+Show error when there is no data, rather than NaNs/undefined's
+Status of internal sensor
 Align y axis on plots
 Annual data to timestamps
 Test internal voltage level
 Update to python code to latest RF24 library
-Test lower powerup delays in arduino code
+Change name of weatherPortal.xxx files to portal.xxx

 ### Git